embrace-io/embrace-docs/docs/unity/integration/configure-embrace-android.md

 ---

 Finally, if you export your Android build from Unity then you must ensure that the `Create symbols.zip` entry is checked under build settings.
+Then, you can save the zip file at the root of your project.
+We will grab the `symbols.zip` file automatically.

 <img src={require('@site/static/images/unity-android-build-settings.png').default} />